Param-Harrison/kidzode/public/courses/pixel-heroes/rps_score.md

 print(f"Ties: {ties}")
 ```

-## ✨ Magic Moment
-The game now tracks who's winning!

-## 💡 Important Things to Remember
+## Remember
-- We create score variables BEFORE the game: `player_score = 0`
+- Create score variables BEFORE the game: `player_score = 0`
-- When someone wins, we add 1 to their score: `player_score = player_score + 1`
+- When someone wins, add 1: `player_score = player_score + 1`
-- We track three things: player wins, computer wins, and ties
+- Track player wins, computer wins, and ties
-- The score shows at the end of each round!

-## 🎨 Try This Next!
+## Try This
-Run the program multiple times and imagine the scores adding up!
+Run multiple times and see scores add up!

-## 🤔 Stuck?
-Check This!
-- **Score always 0 or 1?** That's normal - each run is one game
-- **Want multiple rounds?** We'll add that in the next lesson!
+## If Stuck
-- **Score not updating?** Make sure you have `score = score + 1` in each win condition
+- Make sure you have `score = score + 1` in each win condition

-## 🌟 Show Your Parents!
-"Look!
-My game keeps score now - just like a real championship!"
+- Score shows at the end of each round

-You just unlocked the **Score Keeper** superpower! ⭐
+You did it! ⭐